Non-Cartesian Guarded Recursion with Daggers: Non-Cartesian Guarded Construction

 A feature of categories of the form $\CC^{\N^{\mathrm op}}$, when $\CC$ has a terminal object, is the later functor.
-Operationally, this functor works as a delay modality, as in the classical case (see \secref{sub:classic-syntax}).
+Operationally, this functor works as a delay modality (see \secref{sub:classic-syntax}).
 It can be used to keep track of the depth of a term and the number of recursive calls.
-It shifts the diagrammatic view in $\CC$ of an object $X$ (see Diagram~\ref{eq:diagram-view}) one step to the right, and it adds a terminal object on the left.
+It shifts the diagrammatic view in $\CC$ of an object $X$ (see Diagram~\ref{eq:diagram-view}) a step to the right, and adds a terminal object on the left.

 \begin{definition}[Later functor] The later functor $L^\CC \colon \QQ \to \QQ$ is such that for all objects $X$ in $\QQ$, we have $L^\CC X(0) = T$ (the terminal object) and $L^\CC X(n{+}1) = X(n)$; and for all morphisms $f \colon X \to Y$, we have $(L^\CC f)_0 = ~!_{T}$ and $(L^\CC f)_{n{+}1} = f_n$. \end{definition}